-A Preliminary Environmental Noise Report was prepared by Jade Acoustics Inc. dated February 14, 2022 in support of the Revised Applications.
+A Preliminary Environmental Noise Report was prepared by Jade Acoustics Inc. dated May 29, 2023 in support of the Revised Applications.
 The report analyzed impacts and noise levels from transportation and stationary sources within the area and concluded that with the use of appropriate noise mitigative measures, all residential units and buildings within the proposed development will meet the required environmental noise guidelines of the Town, the Region, and the Ministry of Environment, Conservation and Parks.

-Mitigation measures required include mandatory central air conditioning and warning clauses for all residential units adjacent to Trafalgar Road, an 1.8 m high acoustic fence for townhouse units facing Street A and Threshing Mill Blvd, and higher standard window, exterior door, and exterior wall construction for high-rise buildings along Trafalgar Road.
+Mitigation measures required include mandatory central air conditioning and warning clauses for all residential units adjacent to Trafalgar Road (Blocks 77 to 81, inclusive), a 1.8 m high acoustic fence for townhouse units facing Street A and Threshing Mill Blvd, and higher standard window, exterior door, and exterior wall construction for high-rise buildings along Trafalgar Road.
+Additional buildings may require forced air heating systems sized to accommodate central air conditioning at a later date if noise becomes a concern.